 A healthy heart has no problems pumping blood efficiently.
 However, certain conditions can weaken or stiffen your heart, making it unable to pump as much blood as your body needs.

 When your heart is too weak to work correctly, you have a condition called heart failure.
-At University of Missouri Health Care, our expert cardiologists provide comprehensive treatment for heart failure, improving your heart’s function and extending your life.
+At University of Missouri Health Care, our expert cardiologists provide comprehensive treatment, improving your heart’s function and extending your life.

 As a patient in an academic health center like MU Health Care, you have access to advanced medicines and treatments for heart problems.
 Our physicians are actively involved in research and clinical trials, helping you get individualized care based on the latest medical evidence and breakthroughs.

 Symptoms and risk factors for heart failure

 Some preexisting heart conditions can put you at risk for heart failure.
 It’s vital that you work with your physician to treat and manage these conditions to keep your heart as healthy as possible.

 Conditions that put you at risk include:

 - Congenital heart disease